Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter01.rst

 Basic (sometimes called StarBasic, OpenOffice.org Basic, LibreOffice Basic, or even Visual Basic or VB by mistake) is the darling of the coding crowd.

 Python is flexable, can run outside of LibreOffice and connect via bridge, and or can be used as a macro.
-Python also has an advangage of using the many package on `PYPI <https://pypi.org/>`_.
+Python also has an advantage of using the many package on `PYPI <https://pypi.org/>`_.
 Python has an advantage in the area of source control and larger projects.

 This is understandable since Office (both LibreOffice and OpenOffice) includes an IDE for editing and debugging Basic macros.